jonatan-ivanov/develotters-blog/content/about/index.md

 Hi,

-I'm Joni, and this is my techblog from develotters to develotters.
+I'm Joni, and this is my tech blog from develotters to develotters.